20 Facts About Eyes Wide Shut On Its 20th Anniversary

 The film has a place in the Guinness Book of World Records for the longest constant movie shoot, with a total of 400 days, which was a surprise to the cast and crew.
 Cruise and Kidman had only committed to six months of filming.
 The extended shoot was a lot to ask of Cruise in particular, who was at the height of his career.
 He even had to delay work on Mission: Impossible II to finish Eyes Wide Shut.
 He didn’t seem to mind though.
 “We knew from the beginning the level of commitment needed,” Cruise told TIME.
 “We were going to do what it took to do this picture.”

-According to Todd Field, who played Nick Nightingale (and is an Oscar-nominated filmmaker in his own right), “We’d rehearse and rehearse a scene, and it would change from hour to hour.
+According to Todd Field, who portrayed piano player Nick Nightingale (and is an Oscar-nominated filmmaker in his own right), “We’d rehearse and rehearse a scene, and it would change from hour to hour.
 We’d keep giving the script supervisor notes all the time, so by the end of the day the scene might be completely different.
 It wasn’t really improvisation, it was more like writing.”

 “I didn't want to tell Stanley," Cruise told TIME.
 “He panicked.
 I wanted this to work, but you're playing with dynamite when you act.
 Emotions kick up.
 You try not to kick things up, but you go through things you can't help.”